Sigmmma/c20/src/content/h1/guides/levels/kill-volumes/readme.md

 # Compiling the script and saving the scenario
 The final steps takes place back in Sapien.
 From the File menu, select "Compile scripts".
 This will convert the raw script source from the `data\levels\...\scripts\` directory into compiled script data in your scenario.
 You should see "scripts successfully compiled" in the Game window.
 Save the scenario since you've added scripts and trigger volume(s).

-At this time, you should [compile the map](~tool#build-cache-file) and test the kill volumes ingame.
+At this time, you should [build the map](~h1a-tool#build-cache-file) and test the kill volumes ingame.

 [loops]: https://en.wikipedia.org/wiki/For_loop